 Similarly, a search for “MEGA SEO” might display sitelinks to “Keyword Research,” “Content Creation,” and “Actionable Metrics.”
 These links help users quickly access specific tools and features within the MEGA SEO platform, enhancing their overall experience and encouraging deeper engagement with the site.

-Sitelinks Extensions in Google Ads
+How Sitelinks Work in Google Ads

 Sitelinks can also appear as part of Google Ads campaigns, known as sitelink extensions.
 These paid sitelinks allow advertisers to add additional links to their ads, directing users to specific pages such as product categories, special offers, or contact forms.
 For example, an online retailer running an ad campaign for a holiday sale might include sitelink extensions to “Holiday Deals,” “New Arrivals,” and “Gift Cards.”